securityfirst/tent-content/contents_ru/operations/protests/beginner/before-you-go.md

 # Before You Go

-Protest marches, rallies or u
-pla

-ed gatheri
-gs may be small a
-d self-limiti
-g or may become riots a
+Protest marches, rallies or unplanned gatherings may be small and self-limiting or may become riots and civil disturbance.
-d civil disturba
-ce.

-It is importa
-t to prepare adequately (i
- proportio
- to the expected eve
-t) before goi
-g to cover it.
-This ca
- have ma
-y differe
-t mea
-i
-gs depe
-di
-g o
- the size of the team you work with, but should i clude the followi g if possible a d appropriate:
+It is important to prepare adequately (in proportion to the expected event) before going to cover it.
+This can have many different meanings depending on the size of the team you work with, but should include the following if possible and appropriate:

-*   Prepare emerge
-cy a
-d fall back pla
-s - agree at what stage you should pull out a d emerge cy meeti g poi ts;
+*   Prepare emergency and fall back plans - agree at what stage you should pull out and emergency meeting points;
-*   Source a
-d pack protective equipme
-t - see the Protective Equipme t lesso for more advice o this;
+*   Source and pack protective equipment - see the Protective Equipment lesson for more advice on this;
-*   Pack a first aid pack - you should also remi d yourself of how to admi ister basic first aid;
+*   Pack a first aid pack - you should also remind yourself of how to administer basic first aid;
-*   Select broadcast equipme
-t carefully - you may wa
-t to use discreet cameras if filmi g becomes da gerous;
+*   Select broadcast equipment carefully - you may want to use discreet cameras if filming becomes dangerous;
-*   Co
-tact your Safety Adviser or the perso respo sible for security i the orga isatio you are co tracted to - they should co sider the size of team eeded a d whether or ot it should i clude security perso
+*   Contact your Safety Adviser or the person responsible for security in the organisation you are contracted to - they should consider the size of team needed and whether or not it should include security personnel;

-el;
-*   Teams coveri
-g disorder, riots etc should have trai i g a d briefi g o safety i civil u rest situatio
+*   Teams covering disorder, riots etc should have training and briefing on safety in civil unrest situations.
+Experience is also a great help.
-s.
-Experie
-ce is also a great help.
-*   For large protests a specific risk assessme t should be carried out.
+*   For large protests a specific risk assessment should be carried out.